CT-BRAGG/Download-Sorter/README.md

 DOWNLOAD SORTER

 version: v1
-Requiremens:
+Requiremens
     -java: 21 or later
     -environment: ubuntu 24.10
-    -gnu bash: 5.2.32
+        gnu bash: 5.2.32

 Description
 ---
 This program sorts the contents of the download folder of a linux system.
 This is really just a rough draft of a file sorting program, but it works.
 Currently there is a bit more work to get it working than its worth; I would wait a few versions to install it.